Super-sub Okereke leads Club Brugge past Sint-Truiden | Goal.com

 At the beginning of the second half, another chance appeared for the home team, but Lang blasted his effort wide.
 In dire need of goals, Okereke came on for Dennis in the 53rd minute and he justified his inclusion with a fine strike.

-The Nigerian was played by Lang and he made no mistakes slotting the ball past goalkeeper Schmidt.
+The Nigerian was played in by Lang and he made no mistake, slotting the ball past goalkeeper Schmidt.
 Club Brugge came close to scoring more goals but were halted by Schmidt’s impressive goalkeeping.

 Cote d'Ivoire's Odilon Kossounou was in action from start to finish, while Angola’s Mata was brought in as a replacement for Der Brempt with ten minutes left to play.